grafana/k6-learn/Modules/Introduction to Performance Testing.md

 ### Answers

-1. A. k6 excels at back-end performance testing.
-With xk6-browser, it does have a front-end performance testing capability, but accessibility testing is not yet possible.
+1. A. k6 excels at backend performance testing.
+With xk6-browser, it does have a frontend performance testing capability, but accessibility testing is not yet possible.
-2. C. A and B are both incorrect because they apply to front-end performance testing.
+2. C. A and B are both incorrect because they apply to frontend performance testing.
 3. D. A is incorrect because performance testing can be done at lower load levels.
 B is incorrect because anyone can do  performance testing, not just specialized performance testers.
 C is incorrect because performance testing can be done in development, staging, and test environments as well.